What should I do with my child trust fund or junior ISA?

 Being able to buy your first home early in life is a great opportunity and not just financially.

-When you buy your first home, you’ll need to put down a deposit, which can take a long time to save up for.
+When you buy your first home you’ll need to put down a deposit, which can take a long time to save up for.
 The money in your child savings account can give you a head start on building that deposit.

-A lifetime ISA can give you a head start on building a house deposit, but if you’re not 100% sure you want to use your child trust fund or junior ISA money to buy a home, then it’s best you put it away somewhere else for now, such as in a stocks & shares ISA.
-That’s because if you withdraw money for anything else, the government will charge you a withdrawal fee (unless you’re 60 or over).
-You can always move it into a lifetime ISA later!
+But if you’re not 100% sure you want to use your money to buy a home, it’s best you put it away somewhere else for now.
+That’s because if you withdraw money for anything other than your first home, the government will charge you a withdrawal fee (unless you’re aged 60 or over).

 Even if you don’t have a full plan in mind just yet, you can use the money from your child savings account to kickstart your business fund.
 That way, while you get your ideas together, you’ll have the money ready to go.